chooyan-eng/crop_your_image/README.md

 Then, `Crop` widget will automatically display cropping editor UI on users screen with given image.

-By passing `CropController` instance to `controller` argument of `Crop`'s constructor, you can controll the `Crop` widget from anywhere on your source code.
+By passing `CropController` instance to `controller` argument of `Crop`'s constructor, you can control the `Crop` widget from anywhere on your source code.

 For example, when you want to crop the image with the current crop rect, you can just call `_controller.crop()` whenever you want, such like the code below.